apache/usergrid/sdks/php5/apache-usergrid/README.md

 ### Laravel

-In Laravel once you have install the composer package you then publish the config file like ```php artisan config:publish apache/usergrid ``` which will publish the config file to the app/config/packages/apache/usergrid/config.php then add your client_id and secret to the config file the set the service provider in the app/config.php providers array ```Apache\Usergrid\Laravel\ApacheUsergridServiceProvider``` and add the alias to the aliases array ```'Usergrid' => 'Apache\Usergrid\Laravel\Facades\Usergrid``` to be able to access class via a Facade.
-Example for Laravel
+In Laravel once you have install the composer package you then publish the config file, With Laravel 5 their has been changes in the way config files and assets are published.
+So now if you want to publish the config file only you can run

+    php artisan vendor:publish --tag='config'
+this will publish the usergrid.php config file to the config folder.
+If you also want to extend the Guzzle web service descriptors then you can publish the manifest folder to the resources folder by calling

+    php artisan vendor:publish --tag='manifests'
+This will publish the manifests folder into your resources folder.
+For this new publish feature to work you must first add the service provider to the providers array in the config/app.php

+    Apache\Usergrid\Laravel\ApacheUsergridServiceProvider
+and for the Facades you can add this

+    'Usergrid' => 'Apache\Usergrid\Laravel\Facades\Usergrid'
+to the aliases array which will let you use the Static facades calling method like .

 ```
     $collection = Usergrid::application()->EntityGet(['collection' => 'shops']);